Table of Contents

 How does technology affect supply chain management?

 Technology impacts velocity, accuracy, and efficiency within the supply chain.
 By implementing new technology, supply chain managers are able to use more data, automation, and other tools to make decisions faster, forecast demand more accurately, and prepare for unexpected events throughout the supply chain.

 What is the most impactful technology coming to the supply chain?

 For ecommerce supply chains, advancements in artificial intelligence and machine learning are the most impactful technology, as both provide solutions to some of the industry’s most complex problems.
-Some of the solutions increasing inventory accuracy, improving inventory forecasting, and optimizing distribution networks.
+Some of the solutions are increasing inventory accuracy, improving inventory forecasting, and optimizing distribution networks.

 What technology does ShipBob offer customers outsourcing their fulfillment?

 ShipBob’s best-in-class fulfillment technology offers a cloud-based solution that enables merchants to access data, manage inventory and orders, and have full supply chain visibility as they expand their distribution networks across the globe.
 By outsourcing fulfillment to ShipBob, merchants don’t have to spend time in the day-to-day operations while still having full access to it all in real time.